daviemakz/mysql-connection-pool-manager/README.md

 # Installation

-To install run the following command in the terminal:
+To use this module ensure you have installed the [mysqljs/mysql](https://github.com/mysqljs/mysql) module (if you haven’t already):

+    npm install mysql@2.x --save

+Aftewards install this module normally:

     npm install  mysql-connection-pool-manager --save

+Please note, currently this module supports: **[mysqljs/mysql](https://github.com/mysqljs/mysql) @ >= 2.13.0 < 3.0.0**

 # Features